Coding vs Programming: What Is the Difference?

 For most people outside the industry, coding and programming are used interchangeably, but it becomes a cause for concern when students or people who are already working in IT do the same thing.
 When coding is referred to as programming by software developers, it doesn’t mean they don’t know the difference, the misnomer is the result of the meaning of the words “code” and “programming” when they are being used as nouns or verbs.

 When a coder is working on a code editor, it is correct to say they are coding.
 This act of coding cannot be done without the use of a programming language, which can also lead someone to say that the coder is programming.
 In this context, programming means that the coder is writing codes that will lead to the development of a computer program, which is also correct.
-From this explanation, it is easy to see why coding and programming are used in place of one another, even by software developers.
+From this explanation, it is easy to see why coding and programming are used in place of one another, even by software development companies in Connecticut.

 Programming is also called coding because when a programmer is working, it is not correct to say they are coding unless one is referring to what they are doing at the time they are writing codes.
 In this context, when a programmer is said to be coding, it means that they are carrying out the part of their job that requires them to only write codes.
 A coder is not a programmer, but a programmer is a coder – so it is not incorrect to refer to what a programmer does as coding when they take up the role of a coder.